Morgan-and-Morgan/WP-Custom-Post-Template/readme.txt

 First note: Page templates use "Template Name:", whereas custom post templates use "WP Post Template:".

-Second note: Page templates use "WP Post Type:" plus the custom post type slug, e.g. "WP Post Type: my-fun-post-type"  you can use a single template for mutiple post types
+Second note: Page templates use "WP Post Type:" plus the custom post type slug, e.g. "WP Post Type: my-fun-post-type"  you can use a single template for multiple post types - if you leave it blank it will be available to all post types, which will maintain compatibility with WP Custom Post Template 1.0.

 Third note: You must have the custom post template files in your theme in the same directory/folder as your index.php template file, not in a sub-directory/sub-folder.

 == Features ==